floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 ## Support removed for exclude_index_permissions

 Support for `exclude_index_permissions` has been removed in SG FLX version 3.0.
 To achieve similar functionality on index level [index negation](../changelog-searchguard-flx-1_0_0#using-negation-for-index-and-action-patterns) can be used.
+However the functionality is not identical.
+Previously `exclude_index_permissions` created an absolute global exclusion.
+Index negation, however, only affects the current index that is being evaluated.

 If you are migrating to SG FLX 3.0 and have been previously using `exclude_index_permissions`, it is recommended to first retrieve the sg_roles.yml configuration and update the necessary roles, as `exclude_index_permissions` will no longer have any effect on the users privileges after migration.
 Retrieval of previous configuration is also possible post migration if necessary.
 {: .warning}